FK Sloboda Užice: Early years (1920s and 1930s)

 The club was founded through the initiative of Užice's workers in 1925, as part of the sports society named URSK Sloboda (Užički radnički sportski klub Sloboda, English: Užice's worker's sport klub Sloboda).
 The founders were communist activists Miloš Marković (who was two years earlier the founder of Radnički Niš) and Josip Šiber.
 From the very beginning, football had a priority over other sports in the newly founded sports society.
 The first official match was played on 24 June 1926 against Mladi Radnik from Kragujevac ending in a 2–2 draw.
 In the 1928–29 season, the club began participating in the regional Western Morava county league, along with other area clubs such as FK Era from Užice, Car Lazar and Obilić from Kruševac, Ibar from Kraljevo, Jedinstvo from Čačak and Takovo from Gornji Milanovac.
 In 1929, the club officially got accepted under the umbrella of the Yugoslav Football Association as well as the Worker's Sports Union.
-Due to financial difficulties, the club didn't compete in the early 1930s, playing only friendly matches.
+Due to financial difficulties, the club did not compete in the early 1930s, playing only friendly matches.
 The club scaled down its football activities in this period, turning its focus towards politics.
 Due to its ties to worker unions, the club got infiltrated by members and sympathizers of the banned Yugoslav Communist Party (KPJ), becoming in essence the focal point for communist activity in the city of Užice.
 Authorities reacted by forcing the club to drop the term "radnički" (reference to workers) from its name in early 1932.
 For the May Day that year, Sloboda's co-founder Josip Šiber placed the Red flag on the club's facilities.
 While the authorities conducted an investigation into the event, the flag re-appeared on the cliff overlooking the city.
 In December 1932, Sloboda ended up losing its license by the national police of the Kingdom of Yugoslavia and was forced to shut down because of "spreading communist ideas".
 Soon after, the club resumed its activities under new name – USK Građanski (Užički sportski klub Građanski) – which was the authorities' attempt to distance the club from its ties to workers as well as fostering a new civic identity.
 FK Era, the other club from the city, merged into Građanski.
 In the 1936–37 season, Građanski became champion of the regional Western Morava county league, but still failed to qualify to the national level second-tier Yugoslav Second League, losing the playoff tie.
 During those qualification matches, the club supporters traveled by bus to Kragujevac to support their team against the local club Erdoglija in what is considered to be the first supporters trip outside Užice.
 In 1938, the club was again banned by the authorities, but a year later, the ban got lifted, and the club continued this time under yet another new name Budućnost.
 However, the Second World War began soon.
-During the occupation of the country by Axis forces, the club didn't have any activity, and most of its players participated in fighting to liberate the country.
+During the occupation of the country by Axis forces, the club did not have any activity, and most of its players participated in fighting to liberate the country.
 Many of them perished during the war.